We can all help stop the spread of Covid-19 by getting a test. This helps identify cases and stop the spread in the home and in the community.

 Our testing staff will hand you the test but are unable to administer it for you.
 Therefore if you think you will need assistance doing this, please attend the test centre with another person who can do this for you.
 Watch this video for instructions on how to do the self-swab test.

-Collect a home test kit from your local pharmacy
+Collect a home test kit from your local library or pharmacy

 Find where to get rapid lateral flow tests to find a pharmacy near you where you can collect a home test kit.

 Please make sure to test yourself twice per week and report any positive results as per instructions that come with the test.